magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 # Crossing the border

-Before crossing the border between the server and the client sides, let's take into account a very important new features added to the Clojure `1.7.0` release: [`Reader Conditionals`][22].
+Before crossing the border from the server to the client, let's take into account a very important new feature added to the Clojure `1.7.0` release: [`Reader Conditionals`][22].

 > Reader Conditionals are a new capability to support portable code that